LiorKogan/V1/README.md

 * A Cartesian product's expression (see Q340), or
 * A quantifier (see Q8)

+The following branches do not affect the quantifier's evaluation:

+* branches composed of an entity's expression with no constraint (see Q109)
+* branches that start with an 'O' (see Q144)

 A quantifier's branch composed of an entity's expression with no constraint does not affect the quantifier's evaluation (see Q109).

-Let _b_ denote the number of branches, excluding branches composed of entity's expression with no constraint and excluding branches that start with an 'O'.
+All other branches affect the quantifier's evaluation.
+Let _b_ denote the number of such branches.

 We will name the left side of the quantifier _the left component_, and anything that follows a branch, up to the branch's end, _a right component_.